lanl/precog/epifforma/README.md

 # epiFFORMA: Data-Driven Ensemble Reweighting for Forecast Modeling
 Code associated with epiFFORMA, a method for estimating time series forecast ensemble weights as a function of time series features.
 This repository provides code for implementing the method and for reproducing many of the figures in a corresponding manuscript.
-This documentation will be updated when that manuscript is publicly available.
+This documentation will be updated when that manuscript is publicly available. epiFFORMA builds on the FFORMA (Feature FORcasting Model Averaging; https://robjhyndman.com/papers/fforma.pdf) framework by catering decisions towards infectious disease forecasting applications.

 ---
 ## Summary